 The first time I recall being fascinated with North Korea was while I was living and teaching English in Japan (2000-2002) where I heard for the first time about the abduction of 13-year-old Megami Yokota by North Korean agents.
 The idea that a nation state could order the kidnapping of a school girl and then have that order carried out totally stunned me for all the obvious reasons.

-A couple of years later (and a year after first encountering the JMS cult in Korea), I read my first North Korean defector story.
-It wasn’t, however, a normal defector story if such a story exists; it was the story of a defector who had been rescued – with thick cultic strings attached – from China by the JMS cult.
-I had no idea the JMS cult was involved when I began reading the account and actually spat out the coffee I was drinking at the time in surprise when I read the sentence that revealed the connection.
-I typed out the relevant sections and commented on them here on my cult site if you’re curious to learn more.
-It’s a fascinating tale.
+A couple of years later (and a year after first encountering a notorious cult in Korea), I read my first North Korean defector story.
+It wasn’t, however, a normal defector story if such a story exists; it was the story of a defector who had been rescued – with thick cultic strings attached – from China by the same cult I encountered.
+I had no idea that cult was involved when I began reading the account and actually spat out the coffee I was drinking at the time in surprise when I read the sentence that revealed the connection.

 That piece introduced me to the lives of North Koreans living in South Korea.
 As someone interested in cults and totalitarian regimes, it’s no wonder they are a demographic I find quite interesting.
 While living in Daegu (2005-2013), I heard about volunteering programs associated with North Korean refugees, but I had no luck in finding a program nearby to participate in.